helios-network/hyperion/docs/ARCHITECTURE.md

 ## Orchestrator's Relayer Mode

 Runs orchestrator processes that only relay specific messages that do not require a validator's signature.
-This mode is run alongside a non-validator injective node.
+This mode is run alongside a non-validator helios node.

 1. `runRelayer` is the main entry point that starts the relayer loop running every 5 minutes.
 It checks if either valset or batch relaying is enabled in the config.